-- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(s) if the battery disconnect switch is turned ON. - When the tow vehicle is not running, the 7-way connector plug is connected to the tow vehicle (depending on tow vehicle make/ model) and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well.
+- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(s) if the battery disconnect switch is turned ON. - When the tow vehicle is not running, the 7-way connector plug is connected to the tow vehicle (depending on tow vehicle make/model) and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well.
 In a similar scenario when 120V AC shore power cord is not connected, the tow vehicle battery may discharge slowly if left connected for extended periods.
 Make sure to unplug the 7-way connector plug when the camper is not being towed or the tow vehicle isn't running. - Battery charging speed depends on the power being used for lights and appliances.
 Only surplus power goes to charging the battery. - On extended stays keep your trailer hooked up to a 120V AC shore power if available.
 This will keep your batteries charged. - If you have the 7-way connector plug attached to the tow vehicle (depending on tow vehicle make/model), your battery will be recharged while driving. - Battery charge fill levels can be monitored and checked via the nuCamp monitor panel. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals.
 Loose connections can cause power loss or arcing power between connections. - Keep the terminals and cables clean and free of corrosion.
 Clean periodically with a wire brush.

-When installing a battery (s), always observe polarity.
-Connecting a battery in reverse polarity will blow the power converter main fuses located in the 12volt DC distribution center. • Before using your camper in the summer season, have your dealer check your battery life and perform all necessary maintenance on your system.
+Before using your camper in the summer season, have your dealer check your battery life and perform all necessary maintenance on your system.
 This will avoid unforeseen maintenance issues during your trips and heighten your enjoyment of your experience.